-Loans receivable are recognised when the Bank becomes a party to the contractual provisions of the loan.
+Loans and advances are recognised when the Bank becomes a party to the contractual provisions of the loan.
 The loans are measured, at initial recognition, at fair value plus transaction costs, if any.

 They are subsequently measured at amortised cost.